 In 2017, she performed a solo tour of England and Scotland as the Royal Over-Seas League 'British Columbia Emerging Musician' including recitals at the Edinburgh Fringe Festival and St-Martin-in-the-Fields.

-Originally from Ottawa, Kristen holds the degrees of Bachelor of Music from Wilfrid Laurier University and Master of Music from Boston University.
+Raised in Ottawa, Kristen holds the degrees of Bachelor of Music from Wilfrid Laurier University and Master of Music from Boston University.
 Her principal instructors were Beth Orson (Vancouver Symphony), Jim Mason (Kitchener-Waterloo Symphony), and Mark McEwen (Boston Symphony).